Brief information on the Adige Cycle Path

 The sad story of the two lovers Romeo and Juliet has surrounded the picturesque town on the Adige for many centuries.
 And even if you don’t enjoy Shakespeare, you can still manage here quite well because there is a lot to see!
 The famous Verona arena is located in the heart of the city, where concerts and operas are still performed regularly.
 If you can say that you have seen and heard Aida in this unique setting, you will never forget it.
 But be careful: please organise your tickets from home.

 Useful information about your cycling holiday on the Adige

 Attention wine lovers!
 Our cycle tours along the Adige will suit your taste, because the cycle path leads you through beautiful wine-growing regions.
 Wine varieties such as Vernatsch, Gewürztraminer, Lagrein and Soave come from this area and should definitely be tried.
 Have you ever heard of the famous Tröggelen?
 We don’t want to ruin the surprise, but you will be delighted!
 And if you don’t eat pizza in Italy once a day, eat delicious gelato and discover a new type of pasta, it’s your own fault!
 We say buon appetite and of course salute!

 From the end of March or at the beginning of April at the latest, we, the weather and the bikes are ready for the first cycle tours.
 The last bit of snow in northern Italy should have disappeared.
 The further south you travel along the Adige, the more Mediterranean, milder and warmer it will become.
 And if you haven’t had a winter tour on your bike here yet, you can book a tour on the Adige into October.

-Perfectly organised cycling holidays along the Adige Cycle Path
+Travel stories on the Adige Cycle Path